cakephp/docs/en/appendices/2-10-migration-guide.rst

 * ``FlashComponent`` now stacks messages of the same type.
 This is a feature backport from 3.x.
 To disable this behavior, add ``'clear' => true`` to the configuration for FlashComponent.
+* ``PaginatorComponent`` now supports multiple paginators through the ``queryScope`` option.
+Using this option when paginating data will force PaginatorComponent to read from scoped query parameters instead of the root query string data.

 Helpers
 =======